Best AIWB Holster Options for Appendix Carry: Reviewed

 Concealment, Comfort, Access

-Now you came to check out the best appendix holsters hoping to learn which one to get, right?
+Now you came to check out the best appendix holster choices hoping to learn which one to get, right?
 Well then, you surely know what appendix holsters are good for.
 Not only are they a perfect choice for super-deep concealment, but they also let you quickly access your firearm.
 However, there are situations when appendix carry isn’t the best choice.
 If you’re like me and have a set of well-nurtured muffin tops, the butt of your pistol will be sticking in your gut (a very unpleasant experience if you need to duck, bend over, etc.).
 I’d say appendix holsters are one of the least comfortable carry choices (even though some definitely deliver more comfort than most).

 If you’re looking for more convenient carry options, get yourself an outside-the-waistband (OWB)holster.
 Carrying like this is super comfortable as the pistol and holster rarely get in your way.
 However, rigs carried outside the belt (belt side, cross-draw, middle of the back) are sometimes cumbersome as far as concealment goes.
 It’s not impossible to conceal an OWB holster, though.
 Plenty of pancake holsters with a low and slimline profile are available, al designed for high comfort that doesn’t compromise their concealability.